browserengineering/book/book/graphics.md

-Scrolling introduces a layer of indirection between page coordinates (this text is 132 pixels from the top of the *page*) and screen coordinates (since you've scrolled 60 pixels down, this text is 72 pixels from the top of the *screen*).
+Scrolling introduces a layer of indirection between page coordinates (this text is 132 pixels from the top of the *page*) and screen coordinates (since you've scrolled 60 pixels down, this text is 72 pixels from the top of the *screen*)---see Figure 5.
 Generally speaking, a browser *lays out* the page---determines where everything on the page goes---in terms of page coordinates and then *renders* the page---draws everything---in terms of screen coordinates.[^screen-coordinates]